 CLICK HERE FOR INDEX PAGE

-INJECTION MOULDING AND EXTRUSION
+INJECTION MOULDING OF PLASTICS

-V. Ryan © 2002
+V. Ryan © 2002 - 2022

 Materials such as polystyrene, nylon, polypropylene and polythene can be used in a process called injection moulding.
 These are thermoplastics - this means when they are heated and then pressured in a mould they can be formed into different shapes.
-A simple diagram of an injection moulding machine is shown below.

 1. Granules of plastic powder (note the plastics listed above) are poured or fed into a hopper which stores it until it is needed.